tortuba/voice/README.md

   * %@: to insert a string (eg: "More infos about %@")
   * %i: to insert a number (eg: "%i species found")
   * dates follow a [specific pattern](http://www.unicode.org/reports/tr35/tr35-31/tr35-dates.html#Date_Format_Patterns) (eg: HH:mm, MM/dd/YYYY)

+If you encounter a special character, then it means your translation should have one as well.
+If you're not sure how to handle it, ask us :)